Mumps and hearing loss

 Fortunately, mumps-related hearing loss is rare.
 According to the Center for Disease Control (CDC), less than 1 percent of all individuals infected with mumps experience deafness.
 Your best defense against the disease is immunization.
 Talk to your pediatrician about vaccination schedules for your children as well as adult members of your family who have not yet had the mumps.

 In the rare event you or a member of your family experience hearing loss after a case of the mumps, schedule an appointment with a hearing healthcare professional as soon as possible.
-Ask your family physician for a referral or search for a qualified hearing professional in your community from our Find a Professional section.
+Ask your family physician for a referral or search for a qualified hearing professional in your community from our Find a Clinic section.